Sarah Miles: Robert Bolt

 After acting in several plays from 1966 to 1969, Miles was cast as Rosy in the leading title role of David Lean's Ryan's Daughter (1970).
 It was critically savaged, which discouraged Lean from making a film for some years, despite Miles's performance gaining her an Oscar nomination and an Oscar win for John Mills, and the film making a substantial profit.
 In Terence Pettigrew's biography of Trevor Howard, Miles describes the filming of Ryan's Daughter in Ireland in 1969.
 She recalls, "My main memory is of sitting on a hilltop in a caravan at six in the morning in the rain.
 There was no other actor or member of the crew around me.
 I would sit there getting mad, waiting for either the rain to stop or someone to arrive.
 Film-acting is so horrifically belittling."

-Miles would marry the film's screenwriter, Robert Bolt.
+Miles married the film's screenwriter, Robert Bolt.
 He wrote and directed Lady Caroline Lamb (1972) starring Miles in the title role.
 She then appeared in The Hireling (1973).

-On 11 February 1973, while filming The Man Who Loved Cat Dancing, aspiring screenwriter David Whiting, briefly one of her lovers, was found dead in her motel room.
+On 11 February 1973, while filming The Man Who Loved Cat Dancing, aspiring screenwriter David Whiting, who was briefly one of her lovers, was found dead in her motel room.
 She was acquitted of culpability in his death.
 Miles later commented: "It went on for six months.
 Murder?
 Suicide?
 Murder!
 Suicide!
 Murder!
 Suicide!
 And, gradually, the truth came out, which I'm not going to speak about, but it certainly wasn't me.
 I had actually saved the man from three suicide attempts, so why would I want to murder him?
 I really can't imagine."
 This led to the end of her first marriage to Bolt.